 From the table above, we can see that the serum LDL and the age seems to be associated and the effect of age on serum LDL may be modified by sex as well.
 However, since sex and age do not seem to be associated, sex may not be a confounder.

+Answer is quit right but you did not write down the reason.
+For effect modification, at least you need to show the comparison of numbers such as the difference in mean LDL between male and female within the same age group.

+Total: 4

 Provide a description of the statistical methods for the model you fit to address the question of an association between LDL and age.